 In early 2017, we began adding a section for thoughts from our CEO, Didier Elzinga, and have recently added more content from our Chief Scientist, Dr. Jason McPherson.
 We launched an exciting new design in early 2018, and we'll continue to develop the newsletter as we grow.

 It's a company effort to find the best articles for The People Geekly, and we use Slack to share stories for consideration.
-Of the 300+ channels in our company Slack team, one is dedicated to the newsletter.
-As people see articles that are aligned with our mission and have an interesting point, they post them to #newsletter.
-Come Friday afternoon, the newsletter is assembled from articles in that channel, Culture Amp content, and stories sent to us from People Geeks across the world.
+Of the 500+ channels in our company Slack team, one is dedicated to the newsletter.
+As people see articles that would be of interest to our community, they post them to #newsletter.

-Damon Klotz, Head of Community has this to say about the success of The People Geekly:
+Damon Klotz, Head of Industry and Public Relations has this to say about the success of The People Geekly:

-Clune adds, “I'd like to think it's been successful because we've managed to provide a great resource to the People Geek community we set out to serve.
-It's also something that everyone within Culture Amp can contribute to in finding great articles and sharing them internally, with the best ones making it into the Geekly.
-I'm proud of the way we all collaborate and contribute to it as a company - it's something we can all work on together, regardless of job title or expertise.”
+Bronwen adds, “I'd like to think it's been successful because we've managed to provide a great resource to the People Geek community we set out to serve.
+It's also something that everyone within Culture Amp can contribute to in finding great articles and sharing them internally.
+I'm proud of the way we all collaborate and contribute to it as a company.”